 How can you use ROI?

-The cool thing about ROI is that they are comparable to other ROIs, even if they are not the same investment.
+The cool thing about ROI is that they are comparable to other investment ROIs, even if they are not the same investment type.
 Which means you can choose the better investment depending on their past or expected ROI.

 Even though these are different investments that have different operations and amount of money needed, we can still compare their ROIs.
-Also, if all else is equal (especially risk!), the right choice is obviously business #2 as it has the highest return.
+And, if all else is equal (especially risk!), the right choice is obviously business #2 as it has the highest return at 30%.

 Another IMPORTANT use of ROI is to make sure you’re not investing in something that is giving too low of a return.
 A common way to determine this is to use the average inflation rate of your country.
 (This is what I was talking about in the inflation part above.)